bartoszlenar/Validot/docs/DOCUMENTATION.md

 ```

 - After processing the [Specification](#specification), the [validator](#validator) stores the predicate in its internals.
-  - This is the very reason to be double-cautious when "capturing" variables in the predicate as you're risking memory leak.
+  - This is the very reason to be double-cautious when "capturing" variables in the predicate function as you're risking memory leak.
 Especially when the [validator](#validator) is registered as singleton in a DI container.

 ---